9 Major Venues along Virginia's Music Heritage Trail

 This second cabin evolved from an earlier cabin, which is the oldest currently operating site for traditional music in the Heart of Appalachia.

 The Ralph Stanley Museum & Traditional Mountain Music Center in Clintwood includes exhibits on Dr. Stanley, the region's musical roots, and on popular successors.

 The facility is a resource center for students and music fans to learn more about traditional American and Appalachian music.

 Southwest Virginia Cultural Center & Marketplace

-Abingdon - The Southwest Virginia Cultural Center & Marketplace is your source for the beautiful handcrafted art, food, and wine of Southwest Virginia, but beyond that, it's a fantastic place to catch live music.
+The Southwest Virginia Cultural Center & Marketplace in Abingdon is your source for the beautiful handcrafted art, food, and wine of Southwest Virginia, but beyond that, it's a fantastic place to catch live music.
 Every Thursday night features a different artist, with select Thursdays being "open jam" nights where you can play in the circle, too.